Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 The Colour Spectrum: What State Are You Actually In?

-One of the most useful things to understand about nervous system regulation is that your system doesn't have an on/off switch.
+Your nervous system doesn't have an on/off switch.
 It moves between states — and each state creates a completely different experience of your business, your decisions, and yourself.

 Green — Regulated: Calm, safe, grounded.
 This is where you do your best work.
 Decisions are clear.
 Creative thinking is available.
 You can handle difficult conversations without spiralling.
-Green is when you're highest performing and healthiest.
+Green is when you're highest performing and — not coincidentally — healthiest.

-Red — Fight/Flight: Panic, terror, anger.
+Red — Fight/Flight: Panic, anger, urgency that doesn't match reality.
 The sympathetic nervous system in overdrive.
-Things feel urgent even when they aren't.
 You snap.
 You catastrophise.
 You make short-term decisions from a body that genuinely believes it's in danger.

-Purple — Freeze: Numb, disassociated, burned out.
+Purple — Freeze: Numb, disassociated, properly exhausted.
 What happens when activation has gone on too long and your body gives up trying.
 The exhaustion that sleep doesn't fix.
 Scrolling instead of working.
-Can't feel satisfied by wins.
+Can't feel satisfied even when things are going well.

 Green is the destination.
 And you get there through your body, not your brain.

-This is the bit that makes nervous system regulation harder for founders than for most people — and why standard advice doesn't quite fit.
+This is the bit that makes nervous system regulation harder for founders than for most people.

 Employee stress: "I need to do this well or there'll be consequences."